Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

-\begin{rem} Koskivirta \cite{koskivirta:congruence} verifies a related conjecture in the case of PEL-type unitary Shimura varieties closely related to ours.
+\begin{rem} Koskivirta \cite{koskivirta:journal} verifies a related conjecture in the case of PEL-type unitary Shimura varieties closely related to ours in the case $F = \Q$ and $\star \in \{V, W\}$.
 Instead of working on intersection cohomology, he works on a certain moduli space for $p$-isogenies. \emph{A priori}, it is not automatic how one can pass to cohomology (although the latter is known to experts).
-Yet, the stronger form of the congruence relation (Conjecture~\ref{conj:congrelcycles}) is needed for the application to Euler systems. \end{rem}
+Yet, a stronger form of the congruence relation (on cycles) is needed for the application to Euler systems. \end{rem}

+Our first contribution is to deduce the congruence relation for the product of two Shimura varieties from the congruence relation of the two factors.